HP-Haven-OnDemand/havenondemand-python/README.md

 r=client.post(handler,{'param1':'value1','param2':'value2'})
 r=client.post('analyzesentiment',{'text':'I like cats'})
 ```
-The client's *post* method takes the apipath that you're sending your request to as well as an object containing the parameters you want to send to the api.
-You do not need to send your apikey each time as the client will handle that automatically
+The client's *post* method takes the API path that you're sending your request to as well as an object containing the parameters you want to send to the api.
+You do not need to send your API key each time as the client will handle that automatically.

 ###Posting files